-In this article, we will look at how to choose the right stocks and calculate the potential returns for covered calls, as well as take a look at various tools that can speed up and improve the process.
+In this article, we’ll walk through how to select appropriate stocks, choose the right call options, and calculate potential returns.
+We’ll also look at tools that can help streamline and improve the entire process.

 What Stocks Should You Choose?

 Most investors focus on large-cap, blue-chip, dividend-paying stocks that have predictable volatility when writing covered calls.
-In general, you should be comfortable owning the underlying stock for a long period of time—even if the stock price declines during the covered call time period.
+In general, you should be comfortable owning the underlying stock for a long period of time, even if the stock price declines during the covered call cycle.

 We screen for stocks using a few different criteria in the Snider Investment Method: